AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/diversity.doc.md

 ## Description

 `Typelivore::Diversity` accepts a set of nonrepetitive elements and returns a function.
-When invoked, the function appends the arguments to the previously provided elements such that the resulting list:
+When invoked, the function appends the arguments to the previously provided set such that the resulting list:

-- contains every element from the previously provided elements and the arguments;
+- contains every element from the previously provided set and the arguments;
 - doesn't contain repetitive elements;
 - preserves the relative order of every element;

-The resulting list will be held inside `Capsule`.
+The resulting list will be held inside a `Capsule`.

 <pre><code>   Elements...
 -> Arguments...